TinyTapeout/tinytapeout_www/content/digital_design/puzzle_padlock_seq/_index.en.md

 Feel free to play around to try to figure it out.
-You can always return to the [logic gate tutorial](/digital_design/logic_gates) and [flip flop tutorial](/digital_design/puzzle_flipflop) if you need a refresher.
+You can always return to the [logic gate](/digital_design/logic_gates) and [flip flop tutorials](/digital_design/puzzle_flipflop) if you need a refresher.

 {{%expand "Check out the solution" %}} | LED     | SW3     | SW4    | SW5    |